michaelMondoro/tweet_lens/README.md

 The scope of the project is limited by a number of different factors which we will attempt to document to allow for transparency.
 While not necessarily all inclusive, hopefully this can serve as a foundation for Twitter analysis, and a starting point for more targeted projects in the future.

 ## Functionality
-Project is split into two main modules.
+Currently the project is split into two main modules.
 The `TwitLive` module is used for streaming/processing live Twitter data.
 The `TwitProcess` module is used for processing bulk Twitter data.

-Example use of `TwitLive`
 ```python
 from TwitLive import TwitLive